wc2184/WorkOrPay-main/README.md

 ---

 ## Who we are
+Work or Pay lets you write concrete goals and a deadline to complete it, then allows you to deposit money that we hold until the deadline passes.
+We act as a middleman to decide whether you achieved the goal or not
 1) Form a Contract

  - Our contracts provide external motivation, keeping you on track to meet your goals.